Centre de Liaison et d'Information des Puissances maçonniques Signataires de l'Appel de Strasbourg

-CLIPSAS (Centre de Liaison et d'Information des Puissances maçonniques Signataires de l'Appel de Strasbourg; English: "Liaison and Information Center of Masonic Powers Signatories of the Strasbourg Appeal") is an international Masonic organization that serves as the primary coordinating body for Liberal and Adogmatic Freemasonry worldwide.
-Established in 1961 through the historic Strasbourg Appeal, CLIPSAS represents an alternative to Conservative Anglo-Saxon Masonic recognition systems, emphasizing absolute freedom of conscience and inclusive Masonic practices.

-The organization maintains observer status at the United Nations Economic and Social Council (ECOSOC) and comprises over 100 member obediences across multiple continents.
-CLIPSAS is distinguished by its recognition of masculine, feminine, and mixed-gender Masonic bodies, as well as its philosophical stance that religious belief should not be a prerequisite for Masonic membership.
+CLIPSAS (Centre de Liaison et d'Information des Puissances maçonniques Signataires de l'Appel de Strasbourg) (English: "Liaison and Information Center of Masonic Powers Signatories of the Strasbourg Appeal") is an international Masonic organization that serves as the primary coordinating body for liberal Masonic activities.
+CLIPSAS was established in 1961 through the Strasbourg Appeal as a more inclusive alternative to the United Grand Lodge of England.
+The organization maintains Special Consultative Status at the United Nations Economic and Social Council (ECOSOC) and comprises over 101 member obediences across four continents.

 History

-Origins and Foundation

-The formation of CLIPSAS emerged from growing tensions within the international Masonic community during the mid-20th century.
-Conservative Anglo-Saxon Freemasonry, represented primarily by the United Grand Lodge of England (UGLE), maintained strict requirements regarding belief in a Supreme Being and male-only membership.
-These restrictions created significant divisions within the Masonic world, particularly affecting Liberal Freemasonry.
+The United Grand Lodge of England (UGLE) maintained strict requirements regarding belief in a Supreme Being and prohibition of political and religious discussions.

-On January 22, 1961, eleven sovereign Masonic obediences convened in Strasbourg to address these challenges.
-The meeting resulted in the Strasbourg Appeal, a foundational document that would reshape the landscape of Liberal Freemasonry.
-The original signatories were:
+On January 22, 1961, several sovereign Masonic obediences convened in Strasbourg to address these challenges.
+The original signatories include: